malee97/pyBinder/README.md

-Welcome to pyBinder Alpha 2!
+Welcome to pyBinder!
 Created by Michael Lee
 If you run into any problems, please email me at mlee97@mit.edu :)

 Features: